What is a sprint?

 The product owner shares the goal that needs to be achieved during the sprint and selects items from the product backlog that support the goal.
 Features chosen must align with the overall product vision and product roadmap.
 The sprint goal should be clearly understood by everyone on the scrum team, so that success can be objectively measured.

-Once the product backlog items are selected, the team creates a plan for how that work will be done.
+Once the backlog items for the sprint are chosen, the team creates a plan for how that work will be done.
 This “plan” is called the sprint backlog.
 It is prioritized and then managed by the team as items move through the workflow.

 According to the scrum framework, a planning event should reflect the duration of the sprint.
 There is a limit of eight hours in total for a four-week sprint.
 Shorter sprints will have shorter planning events.

-Try this sprint planning template in Aha!
-Knowledge — start a free trial.
+Try this sprint planning template on a whiteboard — start a free trial.

 What is a sprint review?